 OUR FOUNDING PRINCIPLES

-Freya first wrote about the importance of the fair treatment of indigenous people and the preservation of traditional skills in her university dissertation which assisted her in gaining a 1st class honours degree from the London College of Fashion.
+Freya first wrote about the importance of the fair and ethical treatment of indigenous people and the preservation of traditional skills in her university dissertation in 2003 which assisted her in gaining a 1st class honours degree from the London College of Fashion.

 Freya has worked with the same family of jewellers for over 10 years.
 These highly skilled craftsmen work alongside her to meticulously handcraft every style over an extensive period of time, transforming them into sculptural, wearable works of art.